-18 This is specifically referred to construction of transmission and distribution power lines which are usually considered as permanent impact (especially the tower footings.
-Temporary disruption is caused during the stringing of lines and during the maintenance.
+18 This is specifically referred to construction of transmission and distribution power lines which are usually considered as temporary impact (excluding the tower footing).
+This is temporary because, disruption is caused during the stringing of lines and during the maintenance.
 However, post the construction and maintenance activities, the Right of Way (RoW) is usually allowed for same use as the lines pass over the ground with appropriate distance and safety measures.
 19 This shall be treated as easement payments.